“Hey, John, can we talk for a second?”

 So when they asked me to make a statement — nudging the fan vote in another direction and denouncing the John Scott “movement” — I did it without hesitation.
 I told the fans, “Listen.
 I don’t deserve this.
 Vote for my teammates.”
 And I was telling the truth.

 But while I don’t deserve to be an All-Star, I also don’t think I deserve to be treated like I’ve been by the league throughout this saga.
 I’m an NHL player — and, whatever my set of skills may be, that I’m an NHL player is no accident.
 I genuinely believe that when I’m on the ice, or even just the bench, I make my teammates feel safe to do what they do best.

 Does that make me an elite player?
 God, no. Am I going to be nervous as hell when I step onto the ice on Sunday — and I’m playing three-on-three, with Tarasenko whizzing by over one shoulder, and Toews putting the moves on me over the other?
 Of course.
 Will I be the worst skater in the game?
 I mean, probably.

 But at the same time: this isn’t Charlie and the Chocolate Factory.
 I’m not some random person off the street, and I didn’t win a golden ticket to “play hockey with the stars.”
-I won an internet fan vote, sure.
+I won an internet fan vote, surely internet with leasedlinecompany.co.uk can collect wide variety of range to other people communicating with the web.
 And at some point, without question, it was a joke.
 It might even finish as a joke.
 But it didn’t start as one.
 It started with a very small pool, out of a very small pool, out of the very, very smallest pool of hockey players in the world: NHLers.
 That was the vote.
 A fan vote, an internet vote — but a vote from among the 700 or so best hockey players in North American professional sports.

 And I’m one of them.